Hi, I'm Ummi

 I am NONE of the above.

-I’m an introvert who would rather bury her head in a book than make small talk with people.
+I’m an introvert who would rather bury my head in a book than make small talk.
 I can’t catch a ball, can’t drive, and can’t swim.
 I have a fear of every little thing — from water, to speed, to reptiles, to heights.
 And I have zero sense of direction.

 Yet, through all my blunders, I have managed to visit 61 countries over 4 continents.
 I’m writing this blog to share my stories that I hope can help and inspire you to travel solo — even if you don’t think you’re cut out for it.